0xc0dec/solo/CONTEXT.md

 # TODO

-* Fix Vulkan error messages that show in debug.
+* Use proper image layouts in Vulkan.
 * Add center of mass offset
 * Deferred demo - add shadows
 * Refactor Vulkan code.
-In particular, make image layout handling more robust/clear
 * findScriptComponent to operate on component names
 * More error checks
 * Allow validation checks in release, configure validation levels or smth